 Before the 2019 SECURE Act, non-spouse beneficiaries could have used an estate planning strategy (called a “Stretch IRA“) to stretch distributions over their lifetime.
 So if you were a 35-year-old beneficiary in 2019, you could have stretched distributions over 48.5 years based on the IRS life expectancy tables.

 While the SECURE Act eliminated this stretch option in favor of the 10-year payout provision for non-spouse beneficiaries, some beneficiaries could qualify for exceptions.
 These include minor children, people with disabilities, the chronically sick and others.

 Inheriting retirement accounts can be stressful.
 As it stands, the rules are complex and not the most user-friendly.
 You’ll want to make sure you understand all of your options before making any decisions about your inheritance.
 It’s always better to take your time with financial decisions.

 Tips for Heirs

 - When you inherit an IRA, there are many rules to follow depending on your relationship to the account owner.
 A financial advisor can help you understand what you have to do, as well as answer any related questions you might have.
-Luckily, finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.